4-Day School: Sat. 7, Sun. 8, Sat. 21 and Sun. 22 August, 10.00am – 4.00pm

-Grizedale Arts Associate Artist Philip Speakman invites young people across the South Lakes to bring their creative and destructive energies to a 4 day hands-on experimental filmmaking school.
+Grizedale Arts Associate Artist Philip Speakman invites young people across the South Lakes to bring their creative and destructive energies to join a 4 day hands-on experimental filmmaking school hosted over two weekends at The Farmer’s Arms.

-Hosted over two weekends at The Farmer’s Arms, the school is open to young people between the ages of 14 and 17 interested in gaining experience in front and behind the camera.
-Participants don’t need any previous experience in film-making to get involved, just a keen interest to learn.
+Suitable for young people between the ages of 12 and 17 with an interested in gaining experience in front and behind the camera, participants don’t need any previous experience in film-making to get involved, just a keen interest to learn.

-During the school, participants will collaboratively develop and produce a new film with Philip based on a legendary 1990s rumour about a group of teenagers threatening to burn down National Trust Properties in the Lake District.
-Exploring a wide range of approaches to artist film and video works, the drive and direction of the final piece will be steered by the participants interests and ideas as they work in alongside Philip.
-The finished film will be showcased during Grizedale Arts Open Valley event in September.
+During the school, participants will collaboratively develop and produce a new film work with Philip exploring a legendary rumor from the 1990s that a group of teenagers were threatening to burn down National Trust Properties in the Lake District.
+Exploring a wide range of approaches to artist film and video works, the drive and direction of the film will be steered by the interests and ideas of the school’s participants as they work in collaboration with Philip to create a new film work that will be showcased during Grizedale Arts Open Valley event in September.

-All participants will gain hands-on practical experience in video camera operating, lighting, sound recording and editing, script writing for artist film, green screening, special effects, and filming with a drone.
+All participants will gain hands-on practical experience in video camera operating, lighting, sound recording and editing, and more experimental approaches including script writing for artist film, green screening and special effects, and filming with a drone.
 It is also hoped that we will be able to host a day of the school’s programme at a National Trust property not far from The Famer’s Arms.

 The school costs £40.00 per person and includes all materials, refreshments and lunch.
 Advanced booking is essential by Tuesday 3 August.
-Book Here.
-Bursary places are available for low income households, please email firstname.lastname@example.org for more information.
+Book Here <link to include - TBC>.